 With holiday parties, lack of sleep, dwindling cash supply, and multiple commitments with family and friends it can become increasingly difficult to find ways to stay sober, especially if you’ve recently finished a drug treatment program; detox, rehab or both.
-The holidays tend to bring out some base emotions due to personal expectation on others as well as perceived expectations from other on to ourselves.
+The holidays tend to bring out some base emotions due to personal expectation on others.
 The more the tension and stress builds in the world outside the rehab treatment facility, the tougher the struggle becomes within the recovery addict.

 Question: What sort of situations might come up during the holidays and how can I prevent them?